 I support the 1st amendment and understand the value of anonymity in certain cases.
 However, when an anonymous reviewer writes something that is easily proven false, Google and Yelp shouldn’t stand on the 1st amendment and refuse to delete the review.
 Meanwhile, anonymous trouble-makers know most folks don’t have the time, money or expertise to pursue a defamation lawsuit against.
 In fact, a recent study found 16% of Yelp restaurant reviews are fake.

 Perhaps you’re thinking “Hey you’re a lawyer, the review’s probably correct.”
 It is not.
 I can address legitimate concerns of an unhappy client, but not an imaginary one.
 The name they used is not a former client.
 The photo is from an old National Geographic article.
 The things they state about me are categorically false.
-The most likely culprit is a drug-abusing former neighbor of mine, who I once helped.
-As they say: no good deed goes unpunished.
+The most likely culprit is a substance-abusing former neighbor of mine, who was a neighborhood trouble-maker.

 Here is the Yelp fake review: